 Phillies Acquire RP Jose Alvarez in Exchange For RP Luis Garcia

-In a reliever for reliever swap, the Phillies have acquired left handed reliever Jose Alvarez in exchange for reliever Luis Garcia.
+In a reliever for reliever swap, the Phillies have acquired left-handed reliever Jose Alvarez in exchange for reliever Luis Garcia.
 Alvarez, 29, was terrific for the Angels last season.
 He had a 2.71 ERA, 1.16 WHIP, and a 3.05 FIP, and was arguably Los Angeles’ most consistent reliever last season.
 He’ll give Philadelphia another reliable lefty in their bullpen, which will allow them to not have to pay big in free agency for one.
 Even if he regresses next season, which he probably will, he’s still a great addition to a strong bullpen.
 All it took was Garcia, who had a 6.07 ERA and needed a change of scenery, to make this trade happen.
-That’s impressive, and even if both have similar ERAs next season, exchanging a right handed reliever for a left handed reliever is always a good one.
+That’s impressive, and even if both have similar ERAs next season, exchanging a right-handed reliever for a left handed reliever is always a great idea.

 Phillies Sign OF Andrew McCutchen